Choose a Language

 TO THE TOMB OF SANTIAGO - LA COMPOSTELLA

-When the pilgrimage to the Tomb of Santiago was institutionalized, it acquired social and religious considerations, therefore, it was necessary to prove that it had been carried out.
+When the pilgrimage to the Tomb of Santiago was institutionalized, it acquired social and religious considerations, therefore, it became necessary to prove that it had been carried out.
 Initially, an insignia was used (the scallop shell) that was only acquired in Santiago.
 These badges were easy to counterfeit so they were sold at the entrance to Santiago, which led the Pope to decree a penalty of excommunication for counterfeiters.
-For this reason, in the thirteenth century the so-called evidence letters were established as accreditation, which was much more difficult to forge.
+For this reason, in the thirteenth century the so-called letters of evidence were established as accreditation, which were much more difficult to obtain. falsify.
 These letters are the origin of the Compostella.

 The boom in tourism made the Cabildo of the Metropolitan Church of Santiago fear that the effort and sacrifice in atonement for the sins of the pilgrimage on foot, would become a playful activity to spend the holidays, so it is only granted the "Compostela" for those who make the way to Santiago on foot, by bicycle or on horseback for religious and / or spiritual reasons.